webis-de/mturk-manager/README.md

 Run `./setup.sh` to pull changes from the repository and install missing dependencies.

-Create a file `mturk_settings.ini` (in the root directory) with the content of `mturk_settings.scheme.ini` and replace the corresponding values to enable the frontend to connect to the backend.

 ## Update Frontend
 Run `./setup.sh` to pull changes from the repository and install missing dependencies.